x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

    - **Directory Based Edge Blocking (DBEB)**: For more information about DBEB, see [Use Directory Based Edge Blocking to reject messages sent to invalid recipients](../mail-flow-best-practices/use-directory-based-edge-blocking.md).

-   - **End user spam quarantine**: In order to access the end user spam quarantine, end users must have a valid Office 365 user ID and password.
+   - **End user spam quarantine**: In order to access the end user spam quarantine, end users must have a valid Microsoft 365 or Office 365 user ID and password.
 Customers with on-premises mailboxes must be valid email users. >

    - **Mail flow rules (also known as transport rules)**: When you use directory synchronization, your existing Active Directory users and groups are automatically uploaded to the cloud, and you can then create mail flow rules that target specific users and/or groups without having to manually add them via the EAC or Exchange Online PowerShell.
 Note that [dynamic distribution groups](https://go.microsoft.com/fwlink/p/?LinkId=507569) can't be synchronized via directory synchronization.